moehami/pet-4/posts/redneck-dog-names.md

 ---
-title: "The Ultimate Guide to Cavapoo Dog Names: 100+ Adorable Ideas and Tips"
+title: "25 Hilarious Redneck Dog Names: Funny & Quirky"
-date: "2025-01-01"
+date: "2024-11-14"
-excerpt: "Find the perfect name for your Cavapoo!
-This guide offers 100+ adorable name ideas, tips for choosing, and inspiration to help you find the ideal match for your furry friend."
+excerpt: "Embrace your inner redneck with a hilariously unique dog name!
+Explore our list of 25 funny and quirky redneck dog names for your southern-style pup."
-readTime: "6 mins read"
+readTime: "11 min read"
 ---

 # Redneck Dog Names: A List of Hilarious, Irreverent, and Rebellious Names for Your Pup